 Advice on safe digital youth work

-At the bottom of this page you can download a quick guide on suggestions and advice for safe online youth work.
+At the bottom of our COVID-19 webpage, you can download a quick guide on suggestions and advice for safe online youth work.
 We are asked: how can we reach young people digitally?
 How can we do it safely?
 What activities can we arrange online when our youth centres are closed?
-Safeguarding the young people you work with and keeping yourself safe are still top priorities.
+Safeguarding the young people, you work with and keeping yourself safe are still top priorities.

 Youth Highland, our Area Association partner have produced a guide from their experience of working online.
 It also includes their views on social media and other digital tools - download at the foot of this page.